Neil W. Chamberlain: Middle career

 In the 1960s, Chamberlain's research began to focus on theory of the firm and industrial organization, as exemplified by his 1962 book The Firm: Micro-Economic Planning and Action.
 In particular he examined corporate planning and public planning.
 These works adopted some of the approaches of institutional economics and were less quantitative and more philosophical than some of the author's previous efforts.
 He then branched out even further afield, writing about nuclear disarmament in 1963 and population economics in 1970.
 In the first, he argued that "if what everyone says [they want] (peace and disarmament) is eventually achieved, the consequences are almost certain to be the end of 500 years of Western world supremacy."

 Chamberlain was prominent in the Industrial Relations Research Association, serving on its executive board during 1955–58 and its president in 1967.

-Chamberlain served on the board of editors of The American Economic Review from 1957–59, the board of directors of the Salzburg Seminar in American Studies for 1957–78, the editorial council of Management International during 1960–70, and two stints on the board of trustees of the Columbia Journal of World Business (1969–72, 1975–80).
+Chamberlain served on the board of editors of The American Economic Review from 1957 to 1959, the board of directors of the Salzburg Seminar in American Studies for 1957–78, the editorial council of Management International during 1960–70, and two stints on the board of trustees of the Columbia Journal of World Business (1969–72, 1975–80).

 He and his wife Mariam Chamberlain divorced in 1967.
 She joined the Ford Foundation and became the director of its higher education program; the grants she dispensed during the 1970s would become instrumental in establishing the place of women's studies at colleges in the United States.

 Meanwhile, he married Harriet Feigenbaum in 1968.
 She is a sculptor most known for a 1990 installation in New York City, Memorial to Victims of the Injustice of the Holocaust.

 Chamberlain returned to Columbia's Graduate School of Business again to stay for good in 1967, heading a new program in Corporate Relations and Public Policy.
 He was named the Armand G. Erpf Professor of Modern Corporations in 1969.
 In the wake of the Columbia University protests of 1968, Chamberlain was on the side of those who prized the restoration of order in American and European academies, signing on to a 1969 statement by hundreds of faculty members proclaiming that, "Academic freedom and the sanctuary of the university campus extend to all who share these aims and responsibilities.
 They cannot be invoked by those who would subordinate intellectual freedom to political ends, or who violate the norms of conduct established to protect that freedom.
 Against such offenders the university has the right, and indeed the obligation, to defend itself."